ThrillStays

 Mountain West

 Maroon Bells — Colorado The Crater Lake Trail (3.6 miles round trip) is dog-friendly and leads to one of the most photographed spots in Colorado.
 The moderate elevation gain (700 feet) is manageable for most dogs, and the alpine lake at the end provides a reward swim.
-Note: the area requires a reservation during peak season.
+The area requires a reservation during peak season.

 Glacier National Park Perimeter — Montana Dogs are not allowed on trails inside Glacier NP, but the adjacent Flathead National Forest offers equally stunning trails without the restriction.
 The Jewel Basin Hiking Area has 35 miles of trails through alpine lakes and meadows, all dog-friendly.